thiloho/nixos-config/README.md

 # nixos-config

-Very minimal configuration files for my personal computer.
+Minimal multi-host flake configuration for my pc and laptop.